gingeleski/odds-portal-scraper/README.md

 ## Setup
 These instructions are for Windows Powershell.
 There will be some differences for OS X / MacOS, like in activating the virtual environment and using the web driver.

 Before the scraper will work correctly, you'll need to put the [Chromium web driver](https://sites.google.com/a/chromium.org/chromedriver/) (chromedriver.exe) inside of the *chromedriver* directory.
+You may also need to update the path to `chromedriver` in the script.

 ```
 # Get into a new virtualenv
 virtualenv venv